SpaceCapsule/Meteor-cordova-runtime/README.md

   // Add the specific cordova file for android on cordova version 3.0.0 cordovaRuntime.addFile('android', '3.0.0', 'cordova-3.0.0-android.js');
+  // cordovaRuntime.addFile('android', '3.0.0', 'plugin-3.0.0-android.js');

 ```
+*As the example shows its possible to add multiple files pr. platform and version - eg. adding plugin code pr. platform if needed*

 ##Fallback
 We have to have a native fallback on initial load or if something goes wrong loading.
 Try using the following code: